Installation#

-PyNX supports python version 3.7 and above
+PyNX supports python version 3.8 and above.

-You should follow Full installation in a python virtualenv, which can be used on any system which supports a python virtual environment.
-Installation has been tested on linux (e.g. debian >=8) systems as well as macOS computers.
+Installation has been tested on linux (e.g. ubuntu >=20.04) systems as well as macOS computers.
 See below the notes regarding installation on windows computers.

-Generic Instructions
+Generic Instructions#

 PyNX is focused on using Graphical Processing Units (GPU) for faster calculations, so you will need: